Signature gatherers forced to take hiatus

 "We're concerned," she said.
 "It'd be stupid to say we aren't, but I think it's doable."

-With conventional petitioning methods out of the question, Fults said he's likely to try to gather signatures through the mail.
+With conventional petitioning methods out of the question, Fults said he's likely to try to gather signatures via mail.

 "It's going to take some outside-the-box thinking," he said.